-Native American Consultation: Upon project submittal, County staff will request a Sacred Lands file search from the Native American Heritage Commission to assess whether tribal cultural resources may be impacted by the proposed project.
-In addition, Staff will conduct outreach with the Native American communities for the purpose of AB-52 consultation.
+Native American Consultation: Staff will conduct outreach with the Native American communities for the purpose of AB-52 consultation.
 The intent of Native American consultation is to allow tribes an opportunity to participate in local land use decisions at an early planning stage for the purpose of protecting, or mitigating impacts to Native American cultural resources.
 Your presence at consultation meetings with the tribes may be requested to address their issues and concerns.